sporksmith/walking-onions-wip/specs/05-extending-circuits.md

 Further, there are changes we need to make for the handshake between the extending relay and the target relay.
-The target relay is no longer told by the client which of its onion keys it should use.. so the extending relay needs to tell the target relay which keys are in the SNIP that the client is using.
+The target relay is no longer told by the client which of its onion keys it should use... so the extending relay needs to tell the target relay which keys are in the SNIP that the client is using.